netxms/netxms-doc/admin/appendix.rst

     - The number of threads used to perform delayed writes to database.
     - 1
     - Yes
-  * - NumberOfDataCollectors
-    - The number of threads used for data collection.
-    - 25
-    - Yes
   * - NumberOfTopologyPollers
     - The number of threads used for collecting network topology information.
     - 10